Recap / Community S1 E24: English as a Second Language

 - Jerkass Has a Point: Annie's motivations for exposing Chang were selfish and her actions harmful to the rest of the group.
 But at the same time, Chang was an incompetent Sadist Teacher who knew nothing about the subject he was supposed to teach and had taught them next to nothing of value, was grossly abusive of his power over his students, and all up had no place being in charge of a classroom.

-- Kavorka Man: He's a Dirty Old Man Rich Idiot with No Day Job Racist Grandpa, but when he puts his mind to it, he can seduce someone with little effort.
+- Kavorka Man: Pierce is a Dirty Old Man Rich Idiot with No Day Job Racist Grandpa, but when he puts his mind to it, he can seduce someone with little effort.

 - New Year Same Class: Annie actively works to invoke this trope, going so far as to risk all of her classmates failing class so they can stay together.
 She fails - they instead make a conscious choice to pick another class to take together.

 - Nice Job Breaking It, Hero!: Jeff leads the charge to get Annie kicked out of the study group for her actions and orders no one to contact her, insisting that they need to 'beat her' and don't need her to study for and beat their Spanish final — something which backfires on everyone seconds later when they realize that Annie's the only one out of them who actually knows how to study.

 - Not That Kind of Doctor: